BPLIM/Workshops/Data/CB/JUN21/manual_CB_JUN2021.md

 CB contains the information reported on Annexes A (Firm Level Data) and R (Establishment Level Data) by non-financial corporations.
 Firms submit IES electronically to the Ministry of Finance every year.[^6] The deadline to submit the information was initially set at the last working day of the 6th month after the end of the fiscal year and, since 2009, [^7] at the 15th day of the 7th month after the end of the fiscal year.
 Firms support a monetary cost when they register the financial statements under IES.[^8]

-After the firm submits the data, the system implements some validation checks and generate an alert if it finds an inconsistency.
+After the firm submits the data, the system implements some validation checks and generates an alert if it finds an inconsistency.
 In that case the firm has 30 days to correct it.[^9] Firms may also correct the information previously reported by sending a replacement version of the Annexes along with the “Cover Sheet”.
 In case the correction is made to Annex A (Balance Sheet or Loss and Profit Statement) or to Annex R (Establishment Level Data), the firm is required to re-send both Annexes even if the information reported in one of them remains unchanged.
 If the firm changes the fiscal period it is also required to send a declaration before and after the change.
 The Tax Authority (AT) [^10] sends the information collected through IES in an electronic format to the Institute of Registration and Notary Affairs (IRN).[^11] This institute is responsible for sending the information to *Banco de Portugal*, National Statistics Institute (INE) [^12] and Directorate-General for Economic Activities (DGAE).[^13]

 ![](./attachments/information_flow.PNG)